Education:

 Custodian of Stuff

-A random phone call from Murano, Italy in 2018 was the beginning of the second major influence.
-Within two weeks of receiving the initial call, Norvell was assisting Adriano Berengo and his casting team in creating cast glass work for renowned artists who typically don’t work with glass.
-Norvell sympathized with Adriano’s mission to create the finest casting studio in Europe along with his desire to bring the cast glass process into the forefront of materials used by the most influential fine artists.
-Norvell will continue his seasonal collaboration with Berengo Studio 1989 in Murano, Italy in July of 2023.
+cast glass work for renowned artists who wanted to see their work in glass.
+Norvell was inspired by Adriano’s mission to create the finest casting studio in Europe and his desire to bring the cast glass process into the forefront of materials used by the world’s most influential fine artists.

-The years long experience at Penland developed his knowledge of most glass working techniques, while the time in Murano helped bring the conceptual influence into to his work.
+glass working techniques, while his time in Murano over the last five years has helped bring the conceptual influence into his work.

 Resume